 What is FuboTV?

 In the past, FuboTV has been significantly more expensive than some of its live TV competitors.
-Price hikes at YouTube TV and Hulu + Live TV, however, have mostly leveled the playing field: Hulu + Live TV, at $55 per month is the same as FuboTV’s base package, while YouTube TV is only $5 less at $50 per month.
+Price hikes at YouTube TV and Hulu + Live TV, however, have mostly leveled the playing field: Hulu + Live TV, at $55 per month, is $10 less than FuboTV’s Family package, while YouTube TV is only $15 less at $50 per month.

 Instead of using off-the-shelf tech, FuboTV opted to build its own — a risky move, but one that has seemed to pay off, especially when it comes to streaming big events.
-While Hulu and had brief outages during the 2018 Super Bowl, FuboTV customers got through the entire game without a hitch.
-It has also given FuboTV the ability to stream in 4K Ultra HD and it remains the only Live TV streaming service to offer broadcasts in 4K.
+While Hulu had brief outages during the 2018 Super Bowl, FuboTV customers got through the entire game without a hitch.
+It has also given FuboTV the ability to stream in 4K Ultra HD, and it remains the only Live TV streaming service to offer broadcasts in 4K.

 A partnership with sports-betting company FanDuel makes FuboTV the only live streaming TV service that embeds sports betting data in its live broadcasts.
 Betting data is presented on its own FuboTV Network and Cycling channels, as well as horse-racing channels TVG and TVG2.